martinjzhang/adafdr/README.md

 and call method `xxx` in the method module via `adafdr.method.xxx()`

 ### Input format
-For a set of N hypotheses, the input data includes the p-values `p` and the d-dimensional covaraites `x`, with the following format:
+For a set of N hypotheses, the input data includes the p-values `p` and the d-dimensional covariate `x`, with the following format:

 * `p`: (N,) numpy.ndarray.